 10. Each day I take: 28 pills.

 11. Regarding alternative treatments: Each person knows his/hers own body inside out, and people adjust to their needs and wishes.
 It’s up to each of us to accept the choices people make without judging them.

 12. If I had to choose between an invisible illness or visible I would choose: A visible illness.
-Too many times my honesty has been pulled into question because people refused to believe me when push came to shove.
+Too many times my honesty has been pulled into question by people I considered close friends because they refused to believe me when push came to shove.
 That said, of course, I would rather have no illness at all if that would stop people judging me.
-Nothing hurts more than the betrayal of a friend or family member, especially when you have an incurable and degenerative illness.
+Nothing hurts more than the betrayal of a close friend especially when you have an incurable and degenerative illness.